ensamvarg07/barrierSync/README.txt

+The test program main.c forks two child process and each child process creates 5 threads initially that'll hit a barrier followed by another 20 threads that'll hit another barrier.
+The proces is repeated for 100 iterations .This test verfies the robustness and re-usablility of our barriers.

 -----------------------------------------------------------------------
+USING SYSTEM CALLS IN USER SPACE:

 syscall(335, ) -> unsigned long sys_barrier_init(unsigned int count, unsigned int *barrier_id);
 syscall(336, ) -> unsigned long sys_barrier_wait(unsigned int barrier_id);